Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

 Let $\partial(\W_\theta^i)$ denote the boundary of~$\W_\theta^i$.
-As in Subsection~\ref{subsubsec:staircases-oriented}, $\partial(\W_\theta^i)$ is an alternating polygonal chain, or staircase, with interior angle $\Theta_{i}=\pi-\alpha_i$ where, in counterclockwise direction around $\oht$, right turns arise at apexes of $\ost$-wedges in $\W_\theta^i$, called extremal, and left turns arise at points of~$P$ which are the supporting points of those extremal wedges.
+As in Subsection~\ref{subsubsec:staircases-oriented}, $\partial(\W_\theta^i)$ is an alternating polygonal chain, or staircase, with interior angle $\Theta_{i}=\pi-\alpha_i$.
+Proceeding counterclockwise along $\oht$, right turns arise at apexes of $\ost$-wedges in $\W_\theta^i$, called extremal, and left turns arise at points of~$P$ which are the supporting points of those extremal wedges.
 Recall \Cref{fig:prelim:rcht}.

 The following lemma follows directly from Lemma~\ref{lemma:overlap_oriented_o-wedges}.